-- The Research Grants funding opportunity is open to all eligible research organisations (RO).
-Applicants are eligible for funding regardless of whether they are established members of a recognised RO, but applicants who are not an established member of a recognised RO must be accommodated by the RO and provided with appropriate facilities to carry out the research. - Individual generic track record is not specifically assessed.
-Instead, applicant and team capability to deliver is assessed as a whole, with guidance specifically noting the importance of experience being relevant (appropriate to career stage) and focused on the balance of skills and experience to deliver the work proposed in the application, rather than generally.
-Applications now use a Résumé for Research and Innovation (R4RI) document instead of individual CVs.
+- The ESRC New Investigator Grants funding opportunity is open to all eligible research organisations (RO).
+Applicants must be early career researchers, and care is taken to ensure that this criterion is loosely defined to reflect the diversity of career trajectories.
+They cannot hold a professorship and must not be a current or former principal investigator on ESRC or other UKRI grants (except ESRC postdoctoral fellowships), but beyond this the opportunity requires applicants themselves to articulate why they should be considered an early career researcher.
+Applicants who are not an established member of a recognised RO must be accommodated by the RO and provided with appropriate facilities to carry out the research. - Individual generic track record is not specifically assessed other than for ensuring eligibility as an early career researcher.
+Instead, their proposed skills and development programme are assessed, along with general capacity to deliver the proposed work. - Applications must now use a Résumé for Research and Innovation (R4RI) document instead of individual CVs.
 This narrative document covers the whole team and allows applicants to showcase the range of skills relevant to the application and to provide additional context as appropriate.